Colorado Avalanche 2025-26 NHL Betting Lines

 Colorado had NHL rankings of 5th for goals scored and 8th for power play efficiency.
 In comparison, on defense, the Avalanche had NHL rankings of 12th for goals against and 15th for penalty killing.

 Colorado C and marquee man Nathan MacKinnon is a seven-time All-Star, including last year.
-Last year, MacKinnon scored a career-high 51 goals, 89 assists, and 140 points.
-This season, Big Mac has 32 goals, 84 assists, 116 points, and a +25.
+In 2024, MacKinnon scored a career-high 51 goals, 89 assists, and 140 points.
+This past season, Big Mac had 32 goals, 84 assists, 116 points, and a +25.

 Many consider D Cale Makar to be the best in the game.
 Makar is a three-time All-Star and the 2022 Conn Smythe Trophy winner as the playoff MVP.
-Last year, Makar scored 21 goals, 69 assists, and 90 points.
-This season, Makar has 30 goals, 62 assists, 92 points, and a +28.
+In 2024, Makar scored 21 goals, 69 assists, and 90 points.
+This past season, Makar had 30 goals, 62 assists, 92 points, and a +28.

 Number one goaltender MacKenzie Blackwood has a 2.33 goals against average and a save percentage of .913.
 His record is 22-12-3 with three shutouts.
 He was acquired from the San Jose Sharks during the season.